-Columbus Public Health, Franklin County Public Health and Delaware General Health, and Madison County-London City Health Department continue to work with the Ohio Department of Health to investigate a growing number of mumps cases in our community, stemming from the recent outbreak at The Ohio State University (OSU) that started in early 2014.
+Columbus Public Health, Franklin County Public Health, Delaware General Health, and Madison County-London City Health Department continue to work with the Ohio Department of Health to investigate a growing number of mumps cases in our community, stemming from the recent outbreak at The Ohio State University (OSU) that started in early 2014.
 To see the daily case count information, click here.

 Mumps vaccine, the best way to prevent mumps, is included in the combination measles-mumps-rubella (MMR) & measles-mumps-rubella-varicella (MMRV) vaccines.
 Two doses of mumps vaccine are 88 percent effective at preventing disease; one dose is 78 percent effective.
 Children should receive the first dose of mumps-containing vaccine at 12-15 months & the second dose at 4-6 years.
 Adults born during or after 1957 likely have received one dose and may receive a second MMR for enhanced protection.
 Adults at higher risk, such as university students, healthcare personnel, international travelers and persons with potential mumps outbreak exposure should have two doses of mumps vaccine.

 Contact: Elizabeth Koch, MD MPH&TM, Columbus Public Health, (614) 645-6578, EMKoch@columbus.gov or

 Carol Stasko, RN, MS, APHN-BC, Franklin County Public Health, (614) 525-4717, email@example.com.